Dan6erbond/Banhacker/README.md

  - `help`: The default Discord.py help command that hasn't been altered yet.
  - `status`: Displays all the subreddits setup as well as which streams are activated.
  - `reactions`: Shows an embed with all the subreddits and their reactions with relevant attributes.

+Whenever a link is posted to a channel within the `BANHACKER` category, Banhacker will search for Reddit URLs pointing to items in the subreddit and automatically add reactions to the message if it has found an item for which reactions have been configured allowing moderators to post in `🔨mod-chat` for example, discuss the post and then take action on it.

 ## Personal Use
 The bot's code can be downloaded and slightly modified, particularly the channel IDs within each trigger function as well as the subreddit and its settings if you wish to create your own version of this bot.
 The framework is still a work in progress and documentation as well as updates can be found on the [GitHub page](https://github.com/Dan6erbond/Banhammer-Framework).